InverterNetwork/contracts/docs/Modules/SingleVoteGovernance_Documentation.md

 `function createMotion(address target, bytes calldata action) external returns (uint);`

+This function is used to create a new `Motion` with the given `target` address and the given `action` bytes.
+This function is callable only by a valid voter and returns the ID of the newly created `Motion`.

 #### Parameter(s)

-1. address target ->
+1. address target -> The target address for creating the new `Motion`.
-2. bytes action ->
+2. bytes action -> The action bytes for creating the new `Motion`.

 #### Return Data

-1. uint ->
+1. uint -> ID of the new `Motion` that was created.

 ### 8. castVote

 `function castVote(uint motionId, uint8 support) external;`

+This function is used to cast vote (support) to a `Motion` with ID `motionId`.
+The function revert if `support` is invalid.
+Otherwise, 0 == for
+1 == against
+2 == abstain

 #### Parameter(s)

-1. uint motionId ->
+1. uint motionId -> The ID of the `Motion` where you want to cast vote
-2. uint8 support ->
+2. uint8 support -> Vote in support, against or abstain.

 ### 9. executeMotion

 `function executeMotion(uint motionId) external;`

+This function is used to execute the `Motion` with id of `motionId`.
+This function will revert if `motionId` is invalid or voting duration has passed or if the motion has already been executed or the necessary quorum was not reached.

 #### Parameter(s)

-1. uint motionId ->
+1. uint motionId -> The ID of the `Motion` to execute